tpage99/wcpartners/src/pages/resources/COVID-19.md

 ---

+## Paths to Literacy

+Paths to Literacy is offering support to students with visual impairments and their families because there are students with visual impairments who do not have full access to online curriculum, supplemental activities, or resources during the COVID-19 pandemic.
+The idea of this project is to connect students and their families to volunteers who want to provide support during this unprecedented time of need.

+Learn more about how you can help or access this program here: https://www.pathstoliteracy.org/blog/working-together-support-students-visual-impairments-access-curriculum

+---

 ## Pharmacy Early Refill Changes

 Effective starting March 13, 2020 in order to help individuals and families better prepare with medications during this time, the early refill policy for medications has changed.